 Grainy Beetroot and Bulgur Salad

-A fresh, healthy and colourful beetroot and bulgur salad.
-The sweet taste of grapes mixed with the spiciness of chilli, olive oil and mustard, gives an unusual taste and satisfies the appetite.
+A fresh, healthy, and colorful beetroot and bulgur salad is a delicious and satisfying meal.
+The sweet taste of grapes is balanced by the spiciness of chili, olive oil, and mustard, creating a unique and flavorful dish.

 preparation: 15 minutes